jina-ai/jina/docs/jina-ai-cloud/index.md

 ::::{grid-item-card} {octicon}`package-dependents;1.5em` Explore Executor Hub
-:link: fundamentals/executor/hub/index
+:link: ../fundamentals/executor/hub/index
 :link-type: doc

-Jina Hub is an Executor marketplace that allows you to share, explore and test Executors.
+Executor Hub is an Executor marketplace that allows you to share, explore and test Executors.

 ::::

 ::::{grid-item-card} {octicon}`cpu;1.5em` Deploy a Flow to JCloud
-:link: fundamentals/jcloud/index
+:link: ../fundamentals/jcloud/index
 :link-type: doc

 JCloud is a free CPU/GPU hosting platform for Jina projects.